 Trinity offers a competitive and comprehensive benefit package for faculty and staff.
-Many of these benefits are available on a cafeteria plan (pre-tax) program.
-This pre-tax program allows employees to choose their benefits and pay for them with pre-tax dollars.
+Many of these benefits are available on a cafeteria plan (pre-tax) program, which allows employees to choose their benefits and pay for them with pre-tax dollars.
 Following is an overview of the current benefits available to Trinity employees.
-Detailed benefits information is available in the Office of Human Resources – please stop by or contact Hanan Adnan, firstname.lastname@example.org or Chandra Hawkins, email@example.com.
+Detailed benefit information is available on ADP Worforce Now and you may always stop by or contact Michelle Burke, email@example.com for more information.

 - TIAA Retirement